top of page

 Key Concerns:

 1. Fire Hazards: Lithium -based BESS systems have a history of high-temperature fires that can spread rapidly and cannot be suppressed by existing conventional fire fighting techniques.
 They are most often left to burn themselves out and can burn for days.
 The foam proposed by New Leaf Energy is a toxic contaminant.
-2nd Gen LFP batteries are more flammable, more explosive and more toxic.
+Although 2nd Gen LFP batteries are marginally more stable, when in thermal runaway, they are more explosive and more toxic, producing more of the highly poisonous hydrogen fluoride (HF) gas.

-2. Toxic Fumes and Fallout: Battery fires release harmful chemicals, including highly toxic hydrogen fluoride gas, potentially jeopardizing air quality and public health.
+3. Toxic Fumes and Fallout: Battery fires release harmful chemicals, including highly toxic hydrogen fluoride (HF) gas, potentially jeopardizing air quality and public health.

-5. Noise Pollution: Lengthy construction and ongoing / constant equipment operation, including 24/7 noisy HVAC systems.
+6. Noise Pollution: Lengthy construction and ongoing / constant equipment operation, including 24/7, 80-90 decibel HVAC systems.

 Thuringia Suncycle Research and Storage August 11 2024.jpg